KarmaChanZwei/3gpp_contribution_download/README.md

   2. Install Python, recommended 3.11.9, [https://www.python.org/downloads/](https://www.python.org/downloads/release/python-3119/).
 Use "python --version" to check version.
 Remember to add python.exe to PATH.
   3. Run "pip install pandas openpyxl requests" in Terminal.
   4. Copy "TDoc_List_XXXX.xlsx" and scripts to an empty folder, right click on blank space and choose "Open in the terminal", then use "python dw2.py" , "python dw3.py", or "python dw3_trun.py".
 Script will automaticly creat agenda item folder and TDocs will be automaticly archived.
-  5. (Not necessary) run "unzip.py" in terminal to deflate all download contributions.
+  5. (Not necessary) run "unzip.py" in terminal to extract all download contributions.

 If there are multiple "TDoc_List_XXXX.xlsx", scripts will only process the first one.
 If you only need certain agenda items, please edit the .xlsx and KEEP TABLE HEADER.